 Obviously you should send the email to the investor’s personal email address – firstname.lastname@example.org is worthless.
 Spend a bit of time researching it if it doesn’t show up on the website or on LinkedIn.
 Email is typically better than a message via LinkedIn or other social media channels.

-- Send customized emails to all investors you can’t get an intro to.
+- Send customized emails to all investors to whom you can’t get an intro.